Research

 Published version (open access)

-The Nationalist Dilemma: A Global History of Economic Nationalism (monograph forthcoming with Cambridge University Press) – Coming to bookstores in June 2023 (United Kingdom) and August 2023 (United States)
+The Nationalist Dilemma: A Global History of Economic Nationalism (monograph with Cambridge University Press) – Published in June 2023 (United Kingdom) and August 2023 (United States)

 Online ISBN: 9781108917087